Hi, I’m Kristin! I created Believe In A Budget in January 2015 to write about personal finance, especially my adventures in side hustling.

-If all of this seem overwhelming or you want to specific training, you can always sign up for Become a Pinterest VA TODAY!
+If all of this seems overwhelming or you want specific training, you can always sign up for Become a Pinterest VA TODAY!.

-- Technical training needed to use Pinterest, Canva (our favorite free design tool), and Tailwind, which is a scheduling tool that works with Pinterest.
+- Technical training needed to use Pinterest, Canva (my favorite free design tool), and Tailwind, which is a scheduling tool that works with Pinterest

-- How to find clients, pitch them (with our exact templates and follow up.
+- How to find clients the best clients and pitch them (including our exact templates and follow up)

 Everyone has different financial goals when it comes to launching a Pinterest VA business.

 Some students are happy to side hustle, working with just 1-2 clients per month.
-This allows them to earn extra income in addition to their day job or if they are a stay at home parents.
+This allows them to earn extra income in addition to their day job, or contribute extra income to the household if they are a stay-at-home parent.

 Other students want to go all the way!
-Some start out as a Pinterest VA to side hustle, but gradually turn it into a part time job and then a full time job.
-It’s really based on what your financial needs are, career goals and how it works with your schedule.
+Some start out as a Pinterest VA to side hustle, but gradually turn it into a part-time job and then a full-time job.
+It’s really based on your financial needs, career goals and schedule.

 You Never Know Where One Opportunity Will Lead You!

-Back then – and even to this day – there is still a shortage of Pinterest virtual assistants in the workplace.
-So we set out to do something about it!
+When I was fully booked out and turning away clients on a near-daily basis, I realized there was a serious shortage of Pinterest virtual assistants in the workplace.
+So I set out to do something about it!